 Advantio Ltd with registered office at Block 4 - Harcourt Centre, Dublin (Ireland), in its capacity of data controller regarding the processing of personal data, complies with European Regulation no. 2016/679 (“GDPR”) in all personal data processing activities.
 We value your privacy and we do not gather any personal information that you don’t consent to sharing with us.
 We only collect information required for us to deliver you the best service and excellent support our customers have come to expect.

-Advantio aims to fully comply with the GDPR in all data processing activities.
-We value your privacy and we don’t gather personal information you don’t consent to sharing with us or that isn’t required for us to process in order to deliver you the best service and support as our customers have come to expect of us.
-We never publish, share or sell your information with your explicit consent.
+We never publish, share or sell your information without your explicit consent.
 Any personal data that is shared with Advantio will be treated with the highest standard of security and confidentiality.

-It is easy and straightforward to unsubscribe from our emails at any time you wish.
+It is easy and straightforward to unsubscribe from our emails any time you wish.
 We include detailed unsubscribe instructions at the bottom of each email.
 Alternatively, please complete the contact us form with a note and we will adhere to your request.
-In accordance with European law you have the right to see what data we have collected and you have the right to request removal of this data, simply email Andrea Raeli, our senior consultant in charge of all privacy related matters: firstname.lastname@example.org
+In accordance with GDPR, you have the right to withdraw your consent at any time, to access to personal data, or the correction or deletion of personal data, and also have the right to restrict processing of the data in the cases set out in article 18 of the GDPR.
+Furthermore, in the case where processing is based on consent or a contract and carried out with automated tools, data subjects have the right to receive the personal data in a structured, commonly used and machine-readable format, and to transmit the data to another data controller without obstruction.
+In any case you have the right to lodge a complaint to the competent Supervisory Authority in the member state where they are resident or where they work, or the member state where the alleged breach took place.
+You can simply email Andrea Raeli, our senior consultant in charge of all privacy related matters: firstname.lastname@example.org